 “We always try to reduce consumption, but inevitable we serve wine in our restaurants and end up with a lot of glass.
 And as there are no recycling facilities in Bintan, we were trying to look for a solution on what we could do with the glass?
 So we found a machine that could shred it into sand, which makes a very strong cement – a great way to repurpose the cement”

 Although there might be more islands on the cards, for now, Andrew and his team are focusing on adding value to the existing two.
 The latest is the farm:

-“The farm is pretty exciting, we have access to a 7ha site that was orginally a farm that belonged to the family of one of our staff, but the father died and the place was abandoned.
-Whilst the property was very overgrown it had lots of well established and interesting fruit trees as well as an old farm house without a roof on the site that we’ve now fixed up.
+“The farm is pretty exciting, we have access to a 7 ha site that was originally a farm that belonged to the family of one of our staff, but the father died and the place was abandoned.
+Whilst the property was very overgrown it had lots of well established and interesting fruit trees as well as an old farmhouse without a roof on the site that we’ve now fixed up.
 We wanted to farm organically and have decided to farm using the principles of permaculture.
 We started by cutting the scrub and laying it out in swales to help retain moisture in the soil, and have then been layering up the soil using mulch.
-We brought in 50 chickens which we are feeding the black soldier fly larvae that comes from the
+We brought in 50 chickens which we are feeding the black soldier fly larvae that come from the

-food waste processing system we have on Nikoi and Cempedak, and another 200 chicks have just arrived.
-We also have ducks, geese and goats – the latter we plan to try and milk so we can make our own cheese, and we have built a small pond which is hooked up to a an aquaponics system to grow lettuce and othe salads.
-In our garden we have heirloom tomatoes, kangkung, corn, cucumber, chilli, eggplant, citrus, mango, jackfruit, chiku, and rambutan and have plenty of small gardens that are already getting lots of produce having started this only six months ago”.
+food waste processing system we have on Nikoi and Cempedak and another 200 chicks have just arrived.
+We also have ducks, geese and goats – the latter we plan to try and milk so we can make our own cheese, and we have built a small pond which is hooked up to an aquaponics system to grow lettuce and other salads.
+In our garden, we have heirloom tomatoes, kangkung, corn, cucumber, chilli, eggplant, citrus, mango, jackfruit, Chiku, and rambutan and have plenty of small gardens that are already getting lots of produce having started this only six months ago”.